Apgard Logo

 Apgard's Text Moderation API classifies risk in youth–AI interactions to support real-time detection, labeling, and downstream handling of potentially harmful content.

-The system applies age-aware moderation logic, supporting both pre-adolescent users (3-11 years old) and adolescent users (12-17 years old).
+The system applies age-aware moderation logic, supporting young users.
 It accounts for developmental language patterns, imaginative play, accidental phrasing, and caregiver-mediated contexts.

 The Text Moderation API classifies content across the following categories for both user inputs and AI outputs: